 Line a baking sheet with aluminum foil.

-- Chop the butternut into bite-sized pieces (or see if your grocery store sells precut ones).
+- Chop the butternut into bite-sized pieces.
 Dice your red onion into medium-sized chunks.
 Set 1/4 of the red onion aside for later.
 In a large bowl combine olive oil, salt, and pepper with the butternut squash and onion.
 Make sure everything is evenly coated.

 - Put it the butternut squash and onions in the oven and roast for 20-25 minutes or until soft.